Klettgau/jekyll-now/_posts/2018-3-12-Bomb Lab Advice.md

 # 3. Disassembling Options and Useful Commands

 ### 1. Useful Commands
 Prior to this lab, I had no experience using gdb as a result the follow tips are based off the pitfalls I encountered and apologize if the following tips are elementary.
-The first three shortcuts  I discovered were **i r**  **i b** and **delete breakpoint**(where breakpoint is an integer 1 to n)  for info register ,info breakpoints, and removing breakpoints.
+The first three shortcuts  I discovered were **i r**, **i b** and **delete breakpoint**(where breakpoint is an integer 1 to n)  for info register ,info breakpoints, and removing breakpoints.
 ![alt text][ib]

 Info register displays all the values held in the registers  in decimal and hexademical.